Currently recruiting for an Equity, Diversity, Inclusion & Accessibility Innovator. Closing date 14/03/24. Details here

-Envision is committed to improving equality, diversity, and inclusion (EDI) in the postgraduate community in environmental science and, having secured additional funding for this, we have recently appointed an EDI Advocate to work exclusively on achieving our goals in this area.
+Envision is committed to improving equality, diversity, and inclusion (EDI) in the postgraduate community in environmental science and, having secured additional funding for this, an EDI Advocate spent 12 months during 2022-2023 working exclusively on achieving our aspirations in this area and providing a template for future improvements.

 We are committed to broadening the standard concept of academic excellence; our primary concern being student welfare.
 Our aim is to provide students with the skills and knowledge they need to make a real impact within the academic community and beyond.